-(1) Evaluation of Miscibility in Polyolefin Blends6)
+(1) Evaluation of Miscibility in Polyolefin Blends 6)

 Neutrons, which were discovered by Chadwick in 1932, have been used for a long time for the magnetic structural analysis of inorganic substances and for determining the positions of hydrogen atoms in organic substances.
 The advent of the field of polymer science was after the start of the 1970s, and it had its inception with the experimental verification of the theoretical prediction of Flory that "polymer chains in bulk materials are Gauss chains."
-Neutrons also made a large contribution to the construction of the 1980s, there were a lot of results in the morphological analysis of polymer chains in polymer blend systems, evaluation of the Flory-Huggin's interaction parameter ( $\chi$ ) and research on phase transition in block copolymers.
+Neutrons also made a large contribution to the construction of the scaling theory of de Gennes.
+With the coming of the 1980s, there were a lot of results in the morphological analysis of polymer chains in polymer blend systems, evaluation of the Flory-Huggin's interaction parameter ( $\chi$ ) and research on phase transition in block copolymers.

 The conformation of polymer chains in a molten state and molecular interactions effect the subsequent processing and the various properties of molded products, so this information becomes much important for industry.
-The interaction parameter ( $\chi$ ) is defined when describing the free energy changes of systems acompanied by mixing, and it is an index that shows the strength of the interaction as the product ( $\chi$ N) of the degree of polymerization (N).
-Fig. 11 shows schematically the relationship between $\chi$ N and the conformation of polymer chains.
+The interaction parameter $(\chi)$ is defined when describing the free energy changes of systems acompanied by mixing, and it is an index that shows the strength of the interaction as the product $(\chi N)$ of the degree of polymerization (N).
+Fig. 11 shows schematically the relationship between $\chi N$ and the conformation of polymer chains.